jjvanzon/Circular-Language-Spec/constructs-drafts/input-output/input-output-parameter-passing.md

 ####### 2

 *Nice wording:*
-A reference to something inside a square causes an implicit call to the square, because the procedure is required to execute in order to reference something inside of it.
+A reference to something inside a square causes an implicit call to the square, because the command is required to execute in order to reference something inside of it.

 ####### 3